suiteplus/netsuite-gulp-scripts/README.md

  - `test_bundle.write(filename, contents)` writes custom debugging content into your local path after the script is run.

- - `console.log` outputs into your local console afer the test is run
+ - `console.log` outputs into your local console afer the test is run.
+Accepts many arguments and objects are stringified.

  - `console.$stackTrace(err)` gets a stack trace from a JS error object or a nlobjError